awslabs/compliant-framework-for-federal-and-dod-workloads-in-aws-govcloud-us/README.md

 AWS GovCloud (US)](https://aws.amazon.com/solutions/implementations/compliant-framework-for-federal-and-dod-workloads-in-aws-govcloud-us/).
-To make changes to the solution, using the below steps download or clone this repo, update the source code and then run the deployment/build-s3-dist.sh script to deploy the updated Lambda code to an Amazon S3 bucket in your account.
+To make changes to the solution, using the below steps download or clone this repo, update the source code and then run the deployment/build-s3-dist.sh script to deploy the updated code to an Amazon S3 bucket in your account.

 ### 1. Clone the repository